isaaclyman/recipes/site/content/post/5-minute-lemon-sweet-sour-sauce.md

 4. Add the sugar and stir until dissolved.
 5. Microwave up to 1 minute or until the mixture begins to bubble and rise.
 Remove from the microwave and stir promptly.
 6. Taste and adjust as needed, adding sugar to sweeten, lemon juice to flavor, or water to thin out.
-7. Serve right away.
+7. Serve right away, or allow to cool if thickening is needed.
 Goes great with those frozen vegetable spring rolls from Costco.

 _Note:_ Measurements are inexact because this one's hard to mess up.
 The result will taste like a slightly more grown-up version of Chinese takeout sweet & sour.

-I'm pretty confident clementine juice and zest could be substituted for lemon juice to lend a bit of variation; stay tuned.
+You can substitute the zest and juice of one clementine for the lemon juice, but if you do you should omit the sriracha and increase the cornstarch.
+And really, the lemon version is better.